eigenhombre/oodles/README.md

 data, which is typical for Lisp (though somewhat less common in Clojure, except for the occasional macro).

-Have a look at [the Marginalia document](https://rawgit.com/eigenhombre/oodles/master/docs/uberdoc.html) for a [literate implementation](https://en.wikipedia.org/wiki/Literate_programming) with more details.
+Have a look at [the Marginalia document](https://rawgit.com/eigenhombre/oodles/master/docs/uberdoc.html) for a [literate implementation](https://en.wikipedia.org/wiki/Literate_programming) in [Clojure](https://clojure.org/) with more details.

     (pasta and sauce (that's a lucious lunch) and sauce (that's all!) and sauce (that's all!) and spaghetti, heated al dente and unusual coffee